This article series describes implementations of math operations using circuits of logic gates. Written in Verilog HDL for Altera and Xilinx FPGA’s.

 Primary school teaches our students methods for addition, subtraction, multiplication and division.
 Computer hardware implements similar methods and performs them with astounding speed.
 This enables applications such as computer vision, process control, encryption, hearing aids, video compression to dubious practices as high-frequency trading.

 Working knowledge of the Verilog HDL is assumed.
-To learn more about Verilog HDL, I recommend the book FPGA Prototyping with Verilog Examples, an online class or lecture slides
+To learn more about Verilog HDL, I recommend the book FPGA Prototyping with Verilog Examples, an online class or lecture slides.
+To help you get up to speed with the development boards, wrote Getting Started documents for two popular Altera and Xilinx boards.

 We aim to study algorithms to implement the algorithms in generic VLSI, and as such do will not use the highly optimized carry chain connections present on many FPGAs.